HumanSignal/label-studio/docs/source/guide/storage.md

 ### Task format for Source Redis Storage

-Label Studio supports only string-values for Redis databases and they should represent Label Studio Tasks in JSON format.
+Label Studio only supports string values for Redis databases, which should represent Label Studio tasks in JSON format.

 For example:

 ```